Sensirion/arduino-gas-index-algorithm/README.md

 # Dependencies

-The dependency to the Sensirion I2C drivers are only needed to run the example, which uses a SGP41 and a SHT4x sensor.
+The dependency to the Sensirion I2C drivers are only needed to run the example, which uses a SGP40 resp SGP41 and a SHT4x sensor.

 * [Sensirion I2C SGP41](https://github.com/Sensirion/arduino-i2c-sgp41)
 * [Sensirion I2C SGP40](https://github.com/Sensirion/arduino-i2c-sgp40)